 Calling all Google fans!
 Now that Skype is part of Microsoft (and many of us would not survive without our Google Apps suite), we’ll probably all use Google Hangout at some point.

 You have to have a Google+ account to use Hangouts, so that is something to keep in mind.
 Also, I find that the bandwidth needed is more than that of Skype, so it’s already a little more clunky to get started.

 Another consideration for this particular travel app is that you have to have it in another Google window versus open in another app.
 This is an advantage for some, but I personally love having the ability to switch to another app quickly.

-Despite any shortcomings that Google Hangout has, your family and friends will love the animated faces and hats you can wear while talking face-to-face!
+So all things considered, it may not offer the best way to communicate internationally.
+However, despite any shortcomings that Google Hangout has, your family and friends will love the animated faces and hats you can wear while talking face-to-face!